morgan071801/dig333-devlog/README.md

 - Question: How do we create evoling devices that we can still benefit
 - from, but are not completely dependent on.
 - How does these ideas expand to crypto currency?
+- Summarize: When creating new devices the 2 artciles suggest that we need to be more
+- precaution when constructing around reliability.
+More specifically
+- we need to make sure there is agreemenent between systems.
+As well as
+- its important to develop systems to reflect architectural choices.
+Lastly,
+- we should create a test bed to make sure we are not too reliable on
+- these new product.